 Steve Drummond

 In addition to his journalism credentials, Drummond has also spent time in the classroom.
-In the early 1990s, he left journalism temporarily for a graduate degree in education and a brief career as a middle and high school teacher.
+In the early 1990s, he left journalism temporarily for a brief career as a middle and high school teacher.

 Contact